DataCueCo/datacue-help/docs/guide/products.md

 \
 **6. Similar Products (Product page)**

-DataCue will select similar items based on the category, description and title that you used for your products.The visitor will see items of his interest which will help them to make a quicker decision.
+DataCue will select similar items based on the **category, description and title** that you used for your products.The visitors will see items of their interest which will help them to make a quicker decision.

 **Setup your product recommendations**

 DataCue allows you to choose the style of your product recommendations.
-You can see the different alternatives in your DataCue Control panel> Configuration> Products.
+You can see the different alternatives in your DataCue control panel> Configuration> Products.

 **Carousel type and position:** Choose the type of showcase you want to add, and follow our [Installation Guide](https://help.datacue.co/install/) to be able to add them to each page in the desired position.
 Depending on your platform, this can be as simple as dragging the showcase, or adding a code.